Harshit0143/Binary-Lifting-on-Functional-Graphs/README.md

 ## Pre-requisites:
 1) Graph Basics: DFS/ BFS/ Cycle Detection etc
 2) ```Binary Lifting```
-3) Disjoint Set union (not mandotory.
+3) Disjoint Set union (not mandatory.
 I have given enough description)

+ UPD: There's a cleaner way to scrape off the trees from the cycles.
+Apply the Kahn's algorithm to it and you'll just be left with the disjoint cycles